ChrLipp/notes-import/readme.md

 ## Usage

-Copy the database (location above) to the input folder, rename it to `NoteStore.sqlite` and receive a file per document in the output folder.
+Copy the database (location above) to the input folder, rename it to `NoteStore.sqlite` and start the script with `./gradlew runScript`.
+You will receive a file per document in the output folder.
 Afterwards I created empty notes and copy/pasted the notes back to Apple Notes again (at this time with activated iCloud sync).

 ## Remark